Swatiiiishettyyyy/Nucleotide-website/Postman_Documentation/07_Orders_Module.md

 ### Details
 - **Method:** `POST`
 - **Endpoint:** `/orders/create`
-- **Description:** Create order from cart items.
+- **Description:** Create order from all cart items for the user.
 Creates Razorpay order for payment.
 No COD option - payment must be completed online.
+All cart items in the user's cart will be included in the order.

 ### Headers
 ```